-3 Status
+2 Status

-The ZENworks Agent provides information such as the last time it contacted a ZENworks Server, whether or not the Agent Modules are running, and the Closest Servers configured by the administrator in ZENworks Control Center.
+The ZENworks Adaptive Agent provides information such as the last time it contacted a ZENworks Server, whether or not the Agent Modules are running, and the Closest Servers configured by the administrator in ZENworks Control Center.

-- Section 3.1, "Viewing the Agent's Status," on page 13 - Section 3.2, "Registering with a Key," on page 15 - Section 3.3, "Viewing the Closest Server Details," on page 15
+- Section 2.1, "Viewing the Agent's Status," on page 11 - Section 2.2, "Registering with a Key," on page 12 - Section 2.3, "Viewing the Closest Server Details," on page 13

-3.1 Viewing the Agent's Status
+2.1 Viewing the Agent's Status

-- 1 Right-click the ZENworks icon in the notification area, and select Technician Application. - 2 In the left navigation pane, click Agent.
+- 1 Double-click the (a) icon in the notification area. - 2 In the left navigation pane, click Agent.

 Status Field Description Device Address The IP address of your device.
 Device Name The computer name for your device.
-Network Environment A network environment consists of services (gateways, DNS servers, DHCP servers, and so forth) that identify the environment.
 Configuration Location The device's location as determined by its current network environment.
-The configuration location determines which ZENworks server (or servers) the device connects to for authentication, configuration, content, and collection and Join Proxy service purposes.
+The configuration location determines which ZENworks server (or servers) the device connects to for authentication, configuration, content, and collection purposes.
 Device State The device's state: managed, unmanaged, retired, or unknown.
 Unknown displays only if there is an error.
-Last Contact with Server The last time the ZENworks Agent had contact with the ZENworks Server listed in the Server DNS field.
-Next Contact with Server The next time the ZENworks Agent is scheduled to contact (or be contacted by) the ZENworks Server.
-HTTP Proxy A proxy server lets a device connect indirectly to a ZENworks Server through the proxy server.
-Join Proxy Displays the host name or IP port number of the Join Proxy server to which the managed device is connected.
-If the managed device is not connected to Join Proxy server, the Not Connected status is displayed.
-If there is no Join Proxy server configured, the Not Applicable status is displayed.

-Status Field Description Primary User The most frequent user of the device.
+Last Contact with Server The last time the Adaptive Agent had contact with the ZENworks Server listed in the Server DNS field.
+Next Contact with Server The next time the Adaptive Agent is scheduled to contact (or be contacted by) the ZENworks Server.
+Primary User The most frequent user of the device.
 Frequency is determined by number of logins, amount of time logged in, or designated user; your administrator determines the method used to calculate the primary user.
-ZENworks Agent Version The version of the ZENworks Agent.
-ZENworks Updater Service Version The current highest version installed on your device.
-ZENworks Updater Service Last Contact with Server The last successful communication between ZENworks Updater Service and the Primary Server.
-JRE Version The version of the Java runtime environment used by the device.
-This option is displayed only for Linux managed devices .
-Operating System Distribution The type of operating system installed on the device.
+ZENworks Adaptive Agent Version The version of the ZENworks Adaptive Agent.
+JRE Version The version of java runtime environment used by the device.
 This option is displayed only for Linux managed devices.
+Operating System Distribution The type of Operating System installed on the device.
+This option is displayed only for Linux managed devices.

-Management Zone The name of the ZENworks Management Zone in which your device is located.
-Server DNS The DNS name of the ZENworks Server that your device's ZENworks Agent communicates with to send and receive ZENworks content and information.
+Status Field Description Management Zone The name of the ZENworks Management Zone in which your device is located.
+Server DNS The DNS name of the ZENworks Server that your device's Adaptive Agent communicates with to send and receive ZENworks content and information.
 Server Address The IP address of the ZENworks Server listed in the Server DNS field.
 Registration Keys The alphanumeric strings supplied during registration of the device in the Management Zone.
 Registration keys, which are defined by your administrator, help determine bundle and policy assignments.
 Agent Security Settings The Override Policy link displays the ZENworks Endpoint Security Agent About Box.
 You can use the About Box to override the current security policies.
 To do so, you must know the override password.
 If the ZENworks Endpoint Security Management Agent is not installed, the link displays the ZENworks Location Decider dialog box.
 You can use the Settings option to disable client self defense and the Agent Status option to view how the current Configuration location was determined.
 To do so, you must know the override password.
 Agent Status The status and versions of the Agent modules.

-3.2 Registering with a Key
+2.2 Registering with a Key

 Your device must be registered in a ZENworks Management Zone in order to be managed.
 To facilitate this process, your administrator can create registration keys.
-A registration key is alphanumeric string that you optionally supply to the ZENworks Agent during registration of the device in order to automatically be assigned bundles and policies associated with the key.
+A registration key is alphanumeric string that you optionally supply to the ZENworks Adaptive Agent during registration of the device in order to automatically be assigned bundles and policies associated with the key.